Frank da Cruz

 Although the national New Deal did not begin until 1933, when FDR became president, it had already existed in New York State for some years while he was governor.
 Thus some New York City projects completed before 1933 — such as the Bronx County Courthouse and the Hunter (now Lehman) College campus — can (or should) be considered New Deal projects.

 When I toured New Deal sites in New Mexico in December 2018 I saw that New Deal history is not suppressed everywhere to the degree it is in New York City (New Mexico, in particular, exalts its New Deal heritage).
 I realized that the situation in NYC is due not just to Robert Moses and our free market worshipers, but also to the fact that NYC neighborhoods have no persistent memory because they change every ten or twenty years.
-In New Mexico families stay put for 500 years; a person can point to a building in their town and say "my granddad built this when he was with the WPA".
+In New Mexico families stay put for 500 years; a person can point to a building in their town and say "my abuelo built this when he was with the WPA".
 But in NYC, the families who were in each neighborhood during the New Deal have migrated or been pushed out.
-For example where I live, the Norwood section of Bronx, was Italian and Jewish during New Deal.
+For example where I live, the Norwood section of Bronx, was Italian and Jewish during the New Deal.
 By the 1970s it was all Irish.
 Twenty years later it was Black and Puerto Rican.
 Today it's one of the most diverse mixes of cultures, languages, races, and religions I've seen anywhere.
 But these are all newcomers and immigrants, none of them had a granddad who built things here with the WPA.